NFL Betting at SuperBook Sports

 All that is left is to place your bet and then wait for the game to finish to see if you have won.

 NFL Betting FAQs

 Is it legal for me to bet on NFL games?

 Yes.
-SuperBook Sports currently operates in Nevada and Colorado, and we will soon be launching in New Jersey.
+SuperBook Sports currently operates in Arizona, Colorado, Iowa, Maryland, Nevada, New Jersey, Ohio, Tennessee and Virginia.
 If you are in any of these states then it is entirely legal for you to place NFL bets with us.
 You do not have to be a resident of the state, just within its borders while you place a bet.
 This means that if you live close to the state borders or if you are going to be passing through or visiting, then you can place as many NFL bets online as you wish while you are there.

 Can I place online bets on the NFL?

 Yes.
 As long as you are in a state where we operate, then you can place bets online with us.
 Simply visit our website, sign up for an account (or login if you already have one), and you can begin to place bets straightaway.
 Our website gives you access to our full range of betting lines and it takes hardly any time to place your bets.
 We also have mobile apps for Android and iOS, so you can place your bets on the go with ease.

 What type of NFL bets do you offer?

 We have a massive range of NFL bets for you to take advantage of.
 There are game bets such as the spread, total and moneyline, player props, future bets, live betting and more.
 In other words, no matter what aspect of a game or the season you want to bet upon, we have it covered here at SuperBook Sports.

 Do you only offer bets on NFL games taking place in the states where you operate?
 Not at all.
 We offer betting lines on every NFL game, from the preseason to the playoffs.
 It doesn’t matter where the game is taking place or who is